gabrielleroymerlin/gabrielleroymerlin/README.md

 ### Hello!
 I am Gabriel Campos!

+- 🧑🏼‍💻 I'm currently workingin the digital data department at Leroy in Portugal.
 - 🔭 I’m currently working on optimizing big data pipelines for real-time analytics.
 - 🌱 I’m currently learning about the latest in stream processing using technologies like Kafka and Apache Flink.
 - 👯 I’m looking to collaborate on open-source big data projects or tools that make data ingestion easier.